DigitalPiranesi/Documentation/README.md

 # License

-This repository, and all of the intellectual property contained within are subject to the Apache 2.0 license which can be found in the file ```LICENCE.md```.
+This repository, and all of the intellectual property contained within are subject to the Apache 2.0 license which can be found in the file ```LICENCE```.

 # Contacts